ibm-cloud-docs/storage-scale/scale-cem.md

     Code:
     ldapadd -x -D cn=Manager,dc= ibmscale,dc=com -W -f basedomain.ldif
     ``````
-12. Create a file named ldapuser.ldif using vi editor and add these lines to it and replace to required own domain name for "dc=***,dc=***" section.
+12. Create a file that is named ldapuser.ldif using vi editor and add these lines to it and replace to required own domain name for "dc=***,dc=***" section.

     ```
     dn: uid=Scaleusr01,ou=People,dc=ibmscale,dc=com